-- a) The parents or other caregivers have not arranged and are unable or unwilling to arrange for the child or young person to receive necessary medical care. - b) In the case of a child or young person who is required to attend school in accordance with the Education Act 1990 -the parents or other caregivers have not arranged and are unable or unwilling to arrange for the child or young person to receive an education in accordance with that Act. - c) The child or young person has been, or is at risk of being, physically or sexually abused or ill-treated. - d) The child or young person is living in a household where there have been incidents of domestic violence and, as a consequence, the child or young person is at risk of serious physical or psychological harm. - e) A parent or other caregiver has behaved in such a way towards the child or young person that the child or young person has suffered or is at risk of suffering serious psychological harm. - f) The child was the subject of a pre-natal report under section 25 of the Care and Protection Act and the birth mother of the child did not engage successfully with support services to eliminate, or minimise to the lowest level reasonably practical, the risk factors that gave rise to the report.
+- a) The child's or young person's basic physical or psychological needs are not being met or are at risk of not being met. - b) The parents or other caregivers have not arranged and are unable or unwilling to arrange for the child or young person to receive necessary medical care.

+- c) In the case of a child or young person who is required to attend school in accordance with the Education Act 1990 -the parents or other caregivers have not arranged and are unable or unwilling to arrange for the child or young person to receive an education in accordance with that Act. - d) The child or young person has been, or is at risk of being, physically or sexually abused or ill-treated. - e) The child or young person is living in a household where there have been incidents of domestic violence and, as a consequence, the child or young person is at risk of serious physical or psychological harm. - f) A parent or other caregiver has behaved in such a way towards the child or young person that the child or young person has suffered or is at risk of suffering serious psychological harm. - g) The child was the subject of a pre-natal report under section 25 of the Care and Protection Act and the birth mother of the child did not engage successfully with support services to eliminate, or minimise to the lowest level reasonably practical, the risk factors that gave rise to the report.